-No, you’re not.
+No, you’re not ready to have children.
 Don’t cry.
 I’m not suggesting that you’d be an unworthy addition to the parenting club.
 I’m simply stating that until a human being comes face to screaming purple face with a helpless newborn they have absolutely no comprehension of how difficult raising a dependent is.

 Oh.
 Okay.
 So that means that reading ‘how to be a parent’ books, visiting ‘parental tips’ websites and attending antenatal classes is pointless, right?
 Wrong – I wouldn’t be putting together this website if I didn’t believe peer advice had some merit and I’d thoroughly recommend going to the antenatal classes.
 It simply means that there isn’t a book, website or training course on earth that can truly prepare you for the joy and elation of hearing baby’s first noise or the pain and frustration of a never-ending 2am crying fit.

 Got that?
 Good.
 In that case, it’s time for you to buckle up and embark on the most topsy-turvy, learn-on-the-job roller coaster you will ever experience.
-And it’s time for me, to sign off with a bunch of random and unrealistic pre-birth ‘interactive experiences’ that might have gone some way to preparing me for life with a child.
+And it’s time for me, to sign off with a bunch of random and unrealistic pre-birth ‘interactive experiences’ that might have gone some way to ensuring that I was ready to have children.
 Read, enjoy, maybe even giggle, but whatever you do DON’T try them at home.

 1. Sleep prep